vikulin/RiV-mesh/README.md

-# RiV-mesh first self arranging mesh network with link aggregation.
+# RiV-mesh - Decentralized IPv6 Mesh Network

 ## Introduction

-RiV-mesh is an implementation of a fully end-to-end encrypted IPv6 network, created in the scope to produce the Transport Layer for RiV Chain Blockchain, also to facilitate secure conectivity between a wide spectrum of endpoint devices like IoT devices, desktop computers or even routers.
+RiV-mesh is the legacy implementation of a fully end-to-end encrypted IPv6 mesh network, designed to provide secure connectivity between a wide spectrum of endpoint devices like IoT devices, desktop computers or even routers.
-It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other RiV-mesh nodes.
+It is lightweight, self-arranging, supported on multiple platforms and allows pretty much any IPv6-capable application to communicate securely with other network nodes.

-RiV-mesh does not require you to have IPv6 Internet connectivity - it also works over IPv4.
+**Note**: RiV-mesh is now maintained for legacy compatibility.
+For new deployments, we recommend using [v6Space™](https://github.com/RiV-chain/v6Space) - the next-generation mesh networking platform with enhanced features, modern architecture, agentic capabilities, and MCP (Model Context Protocol) tools for AI agent communication and autonomous operations.

+## Relationship to v6Space™

+RiV-mesh is the **legacy version** of the mesh networking technology that has evolved into **v6Space™**:

+### RiV-mesh (Legacy)
+- **Status**: Legacy maintenance mode
+- **License**: LGPLv3 only
+- **Features**: Core mesh networking functionality
+- **Use Case**: Existing deployments, compatibility

+### v6Space™ (Current)
+- **Status**: Active development
+- **License**: Dual-license (LGPLv3 + CC BY-NC 4.0)
+- **Features**: Enhanced mesh networking + modern UI + MCP support + agentic capabilities
+- **Agentic Features**: AI agent communication, autonomous operations, Web3 integration
+- **MCP Tools**: Model Context Protocol integration for AI model communication
+- **Use Case**: New deployments, modern applications, AI agent networks, Web3 infrastructure

+**Migration**: RiV-mesh configurations are compatible with v6Space™.
+Simply replace the binary and continue using your existing `mesh.conf` files.

+## Core Functionality

+RiV-mesh provides the decentralized IPv6 mesh overlay network infrastructure for applications like CupLink™, which requires a VPN service to establish the mesh network environment for peer-to-peer communication.

 ## Supported Platforms